syedfa/apptentive-documentation/using_apptentive/cordova/integration.md

 You should add a handful of [Events](http://www.apptentive.com/docs/android/features/#events) to your app when you integrate.
 Since **Events** are both records of an action within your app being performed, and an opportunity to show an [Interaction](http://www.apptentive.com/docs/android/features/#interactions), you should choose places within your app that would be appropriate to interact with your customer, as well as places where a significant event has occured.
 The more **Events** you add during integration, the more you will learn about your customers, and the more fine tuned your communications with them can be.
 Here is a list of potential places to add **Events**.

 Places where you might want to show an **Interaction**:
-* Main Activity gains focus
+* The app opens
-* Settings Activity gains focus
+* Settings view gains focus
 * Customer performs an action that indicates they are confused
 * There is a natural pause in the app's UI where starting a conversation would not interrupt the customer

-Places where you might want to record a significant event:
+Places where you might want to record an Event:
 * Customer makes a purchase
 * Customer declines to make a purchase
 * Customer beats a level